woodylucas/AlgoHacks/README.md

 Graphs are non linear data structures that contain vertices, and edges.
 Can also be defined as a set of nodes that are connected to form of a network.

 ### Two forms of a graph

 #### Vertex

+Vertex is an essential part of a graph.
+A collection of vertices forms a graph in a sense they are similar to linked list nodes.

+#### Edges

+An edge is a link between two vertices.
+It can be directed or unidirected.
+An unidirected edge is similar to Facebook friends.
+You both follow each other.
+So you have no sense of direction.
+That can be traversed in either direction.
+A directed edge on the other hand is similar to Instagram followers you can follow anyone you like, but they don't have to follow you back.

 ## Backtracking